-Grab an IPA chart and reference guide (also on Canvas Files)
+Grab an IPA chart and reference guide (also on the syllabus)

 Phonetics: The Sounds of Language